LGBTQ people in the United States

-In the United States, lesbian, gay, bisexual, transgender, and queer (LGBTQ) people have a long history, including vibrant subcultures and advocacy battles for social and religious acceptance and legal rights.
+In the United States, lesbian, gay, bisexual, transgender, and queer (LGBTQ) people have a long history, including subcultures and advocacy battles for social and religious acceptance and legal rights.

 Though the first national gay organization was formed in 1950, the 1969 Stonewall riots in New York City are often cited as the beginning of the modern gay civil rights era.
 The AIDS crisis in the 1980s was a large influence on gay communities and activism.
 In the late 20th century, social acceptance began to increase, and legal rights followed.

 Military policy was changed in 2011, allowing LGBTQ people to serve openly.
-Social conservatives briefly had success outlawing same-sex marriage at the state level in the 2000s, but the SCOTUS legalized same-sex marriage nationwide in 2015.
+Social conservatives briefly had success outlawing same-sex marriage at the state level in the 2000s, but the Supreme Court legalized same-sex marriage nationwide in 2015.

 Demographics

 In 2024, Gallup found that 7.6% of U.S. adults identified as LGBTQ or another sexual orientation besides heterosexual.
 Broken down by age group, this shows up at 22.3% among Gen Zers (born 1997–2012), 9.8% among Millennials (born 1981–1996), 4.5% among Generation Xers (born 1965–1980), 2.3% among Baby boomers (born 1946–1964), and 1.1% for members of the Silent Generation (born 1945 or earlier).